-Formulate and publish policies in relation to all areas where the employer may Within 30 working days of policy being agreed the employer. exercise a discretion within the Scheme (including providing a copy of the policy decision(s) to the Pension Fund).
+Formulate and publish policies in relation to all areas where the employer may exercise a discretion within the Scheme (including providing a copy of the policy decision(s) to the Pension Fund).

 Respond to queries from the Fund's administrator.